 Markets that Fit the Millennial Buyer

 The actual definition of a Millennial varies by source.
 Parker Associates is prone to defining the Millennial as a person born between 1980 and 2000.
-Obviously, there are some variations in these, but that is a good general definition.
+Obviously, there are some variations in these, but that is a good general definition, time management.
 Right now, the largest share of Millennials is just around 30 years old, contributing to the demographic wave that is still in the early stages.
 For example, the latest data from the U.S. Census Bureau shows: